HM Glendairy Prison

 Formerly US Naval Base.
 Cell Block "B" Harrison's Point Prisons-Barbados.

 Glendairy Prison, also called Her Majesty's Prison, was the correctional facility located in the country of Barbados.
 The prison, which housed up to 1,000 male and female inmates, was located in Station Hill, St. Michael.

 History

-The prison was built in 1855 before being destroyed in a prison uprising on 29–30 March 2005.
+The prison was built in 1853-1855 before being 10% destroyed by fire, in a prison uprising on 29–30 March 2005.
 The replacement for Glendairy, known as HMP Dodds was opened on 15 October 2007 at Dodds, St. Philip.

 A Commission of Inquiry has been set up to aid in an investigation of events which led to the riot and resulting fire.

 Proposed alternate uses for the property have included: a rehabilitation centre for ex-offenders, halfway housing for persons addicted to drugs, or housing of individuals with a known mental illness.